My current and full CV is available here.

 Peer-reviewed articles submitted

 “Disability Studies, Big Data, and Algorithmic Culture.”
-Accepted for Interdisciplinary Approaches to Disability: Looking towards the Future, ed.
+Forthcoming in Interdisciplinary Approaches to Disability: Looking towards the Future, ed.
 Mike Kent, Kate Ellis, and Rosemarie Garland-Thomson (under contract, Routledge).